Ronbinn/retrodebiankms/README.md

 ```
 git clone https://github.com/ronbinn/retrodebiankms
 ```
 Change dir and run the ansible playbook.
-This will download and install a patched kernel, retroarch and switchres (packages compiled by me).
+This will download and install a patched kernel, retroarch and switchres (packages compiled by me, see the releases page).
 ```
 cd retrodebiankms
 ansible-playbook install.yml